weslley182/TooInsurance/README.md

 ## Directories like that:
  ![prompt](./images/directory.PNG)

- # Cloud Configurations ADD on IaC directory, on Amazon its possible do use Rabbit and Swagger
+ # Cloud Configurations ADD on IaC directory, on Amazon its possible to use Rabbit and Swagger
   - http://18.237.102.130:15672/#/
   - https://18.237.102.130:7184/swagger/index.html